 If you’re not too sure how to do this, simply go to settings > general and check the box that says “anyone can register”.
 Make sure the “subscriber” membership level is selected.

-Now I want to explain something about allowing user registrations on your WordPress site, just to divert off topic slightly.
+Now I want to explain something very important about allowing user registrations on your WordPress site, just to divert off topic slightly.

-I was a little sceptical about doing this for my niche site, simply because I get a lot of spammy / bot user registrations everyday single day to that site.
+I was a little skeptical about doing this for my niche site at first, simply because I get a lot of spammy / bot user registrations everyday single day to that site.

-I installed a plugin called Rename wp-login.php.
-This is a lightweight plugin that will enable you to change the permalink structure of the login page in WordPress.
+I installed another plugin called Rename wp-login.php.
+This is also a lightweight plugin that will enable you to change the permalink structure of the login page in WordPress.

 You can name your login page what ever you want, but just be sure to make a note of it somewhere so you don’t forget it yourself.

 Consider doing this as adding an extra layer of security for your login page, and it works wonders with the DWQA plugin.
 After all, you want to attract genuine subscribers wanting to post relevant questions to your site, and not spammers, right?

 OK, so the next process of creating a questions and answers page for your WordPress site is to configure some settings in DWQA.